leapfrogonline/ansible-merge-vars/README.md

    ```
    from ansible_merge_vars import ActionModule
    ```

-1. For Ansible less than 2.4:
+### Additional installation steps for Ansible less than 2.4
 1. Create the `library` directory if it's not created yet:

     ```
     mkdir -p library
     ```

 1. Create an empty `merge_vars` (or whatever name you picked) file in your `library` directory:

      ```
      touch library/merge_vars
      ```

-  Ansible action plugins are usually paired with modules (which run on the hosts being provisioned), and Ansible will automatically run an action plugin when you call of a module of the same name in a task.
-Prior to Ansible 2.4, if you want to call an action plugin by its name (`merge_vars`) in our tasks, you need an empty file called `merge_vars` in the place where ansible checks for custom modules; by default, this is a `library` directory adjacent to the running playbook.
+Ansible action plugins are usually paired with modules (which run on the hosts being provisioned), and Ansible will automatically run an action plugin when you call a module of the same name in a task.
+Prior to Ansible 2.4, if you want to call an action plugin by its name (`merge_vars`) in your tasks, you need an empty file called `merge_vars` in the place where ansible checks for custom modules; by default, this is in a `library` directory adjacent to the running playbook.

 ## Usage